spannozzo/micro-rss/README.md

 ## Getting Started / Installing
 You will need Docker, java 11 and Maven.

 First step is to run in each sub-folder mvn clean package.
-After that from the main folder you should run docker-compose --build -d.
+After that,  from the main folder you should run docker-compose --build -d.

 At this point it should be everything up and running, so you can import into postman the curls commands showed before (or running them directly if you are using linux).